HomeArticlesComparisonSWP vs FD

 Frequently Asked Questions

-A widely used rule of thumb is 4% annual withdrawal rate on your corpus, equivalent to roughly 0.33% per month.
+A widely used rule of thumb is a 4% annual withdrawal rate on your corpus, equivalent to roughly 0.33% per month.
 On a Rs 1 crore corpus this means Rs 33,333 per month.
-Indian equity mutual funds have historically returned 12–15% CAGR over 10+ year periods, so a 4–6% annual withdrawal is generally sustainable.
-Withdrawing more than 8–10% annually increases the risk of corpus depletion, especially if the market falls significantly in the early years of retirement.
+Indian equity mutual funds have historically returned 12-15% CAGR over 10+ year periods, so a 4-6% annual withdrawal is generally sustainable.
+Withdrawing more than 8-10% annually raises the risk of corpus depletion, especially if the market falls significantly in the early years of retirement.

 To withdraw Rs 50,000 per month (Rs 6 lakh per year) sustainably, you need roughly Rs 1 crore to Rs 1.5 crore in your mutual fund corpus, assuming 10-12% annual fund returns and a 20+ year horizon.
 At a 6% safe withdrawal rate, a Rs 1 crore corpus supports Rs 6 lakh annually.
 Use the [SWP Calculator](/in/swp-calculator/) to model your specific situation, adjusting for expected fund returns, withdrawal amount, and tenure.
 Building a higher corpus buffer reduces the risk of depletion during market downturns.

-Yes — a combination is often the optimal retirement income strategy.
-A common approach is the "bucket strategy": keep 1–2 years of living expenses in an FD or liquid fund (the safety bucket), and place the remainder in equity mutual funds for SWP.
-This way, monthly income comes from the FD bucket during market downturns, avoiding forced selling of equity units at low prices.
+Combining the two is often the optimal retirement income strategy.
+A common approach is the "bucket strategy": keep 1-2 years of living expenses in an FD or liquid fund (the safety bucket), and place the remainder in equity mutual funds for SWP.
+That way, monthly income comes from the FD bucket during market downturns, avoiding forced selling of equity units at low prices.
 As the equity portfolio recovers, refill the FD bucket annually.
 This structure gives you the liquidity and stability of FD alongside the long-term growth and tax efficiency of SWP.

-With Rs 1 crore in an equity mutual fund earning 12% CAGR, a monthly SWP of Rs 75,000 (Rs 9 lakh per year, 9% withdrawal rate) can be sustained for approximately 20 years before the corpus is depleted.
+With Rs 1 crore in an equity mutual fund earning 12% CAGR, a monthly SWP of Rs 75,000 (Rs 9 lakh per year, a 9% withdrawal rate) can be sustained for approximately 20 years before the corpus is depleted.
 At Rs 50,000 per month (6% withdrawal rate), the corpus actually grows over time and may exceed Rs 1.5 crore after 20 years.
-At Rs 1 lakh per month (12% withdrawal rate), the corpus depletes within 10–12 years at the same fund returns.
-Use the [SWP Calculator](/swp-calculator-india/) to model your specific scenario and find the sustainable withdrawal amount for your corpus.
+At Rs 1 lakh per month (12% withdrawal rate), the corpus depletes within 10-12 years at the same fund returns.
+Use the [SWP Calculator](/in/swp-calculator/) to model your specific scenario and find the sustainable withdrawal amount for your corpus.

 Related Articles